 Dining: Trestle on Tenth

 The airy bar, brick-lined dining room and cozy back garden are for those in the know.
 Modern American cuisine gets custom accents from Swiss owner-chef Ralf Kuettel.
-Start with steak tartare with quail egg or pork shoulder crépinette with sautéed spinach.
-For the main dish, sample calves' liver with potato rostï or goat cheese gnocchi with spinach, black olives and butternut squash.
+Start with steak tartare with quail egg and for the main dish sample calves' liver with potato rostï.
 Be sure to try the selection of cheeses and wines.